7 Secrets of Root Cause Analysis

 How does TapRooT® overcome problems with “investigator knowledge”?
 Two ways.
 First, it keeps the investigation focused on “What happened?” while information is being collected.
 Because investigators don’t prematurely jump to finding causes, they are more likely to follow the evidence where it leads rather than following it where they want to go.

-The main tool they use for collecting evidence is the SnapCharT®.
+The main tool they use for collecting evidence is a SnapCharT®.
 They also use Change Analysis, Equifactor®, and CHAP.
 This combination of advanced tools produces superior information to analyze.